"He finish work": Video as Akpi teases new song ‘Baby Oil’ days after release

 Fan raises alarm over Speed Darlington

-In other news, a fan had shared his fear about Speed Darlington, a few days after he regained his freedom from police custody.
+In other news, a fan shared his fear about Speed Darlington a few days after he regained his freedom from police custody.

 In the video, the man said that Darlington had not made any video on social media since he got bailed for defamation.